Deejs2/Dhiraj-Jirel/README.md

 # Dhiraj-Jirel
-This is my official website repository.
+This is my official website repository live and hosted through netlify.